Forehead Lift Surgery

 Is a Forehead Lift for you?

 As with all elective surgery, good health and realistic expectations are prerequisites.
-When a surgeon tightens loose skin and removes the excess, forehead wrinkling and drooping brows are modified.
+When our Georgia forehead lift surgeons tighten loose skin and removes the excess, forehead wrinkling and drooping brows are modified.
 The procedure is called a forehead lift or brow lift.
 If necessary, the surgeon removes part of the muscle that causes vertical frown lines between the brows.
 The result can be a smoother brow and a more youthful expression.
 To see what a forehead lift can do for your face, put your hands above your brows and outside the edges of your eyes and gently raise the skin upwards.
 Forehead lifts are an option if you have a sagging brow or deep furrows between the eyes.
 This procedure is usually done between age forty and sixty-five, although it may be necessary at an earlier age.

 Incisions can be placed at the hairline, behind the hairline, or in some cases, above the brow or in the mid-forehead.
-Your surgeon can help you select the best technique suited to your particular situation.
+Our Georgia forehead lift surgeons can help you select the best technique suited to your particular situation.

 Making the Decision for a Forehead Lift